AyAztuB/BasicChessAI/README.md

 Everyone can contribute to this project.
 However, I will ask every contributors to use explicit variable and function name, add comment if it's not simple to know what is done, and to precisely explain what modification was done in the commit section (what is added, deleted, changed, where it is, how it's use and how to use it, potentially why).

+To become a contributor, please contact me explaining me what you are going to do on the project and giving me your github account name.

 ## License

 This project is free to use !

 ## Contact me

-If you have any problem or if you don't understand any thing (after research obviously), you can contact me at ayaztub@gmail.com or on discord via pm at `AyAztuB#2419`.
+If you have a trouble (after research obviously) or for anything else about this project, you can contact me at ayaztub@gmail.com or on discord via private message at `AyAztuB#2419`.
 When you contact me, please use a specific subject (like _basic chess AI_) and precisely explain what your problem with.